Vortyne/pureRGB/README.md

 metalflygon08 - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime: Mime Sr.

+pokeglitch - creating pret_manager and making easier build to test changes.

 Gamez n' Gainz - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.

+Zumi - share some knowledge about coding plus helping to prevent ROM bank overflow.